 That means Misfits of Avalon‘s advance should be compared to The Better to Find You With making $2845.21.
 Which is ends up being comparable since TBTFYW is half the length of MOA.

 This is why Kickstarter has been such a great thing/game changer for indie comics.
 It’s become much easier to get self-published books funded and in front of people that want them.
 But Sorcery 101 and As We Were/Strange Someone were harder to fund and didn’t have as much wiggle room in their budget because of the expense of color printing.

 Part 4: Selling at Cons

-Okay, so post Kickstarter before the books are out in the world Misfits of Avalon has made me $5000 and The Better to Find You with has made me $2845.21.
+Okay, so post Kickstarter before the books are out in the world Misfits of Avalon has made me my advance and The Better to Find You with has made me $2845.21.
 Last year, was the first time both of them were out.

 In 2017 I sold 129 copies Misfits of Avalon volume 1.

 In 2017 I sold 110 copies of The Better to Find You With.

 So I made Misfits of Avalon vol 1 made me 1935 and The Better to Find You With made me 1100.